alexrodba/awesome-pokemon-home/README.md

 ## Contributing

 Contributions are welcome!
-Please read the [contribution guidelines](CONTRIBUTING.md) first.
+Open a PR over here and let's do it!

 ## License